-Rich in magnesium, vitamin C and beta carotene, fennel seeds not only stimulate digestion, but according to Dr Oz, herbalists are using fennel seeds in different herbal remedies such as: relieving intestinal spasms or cramps, relieving or expelling gas, to STRENGTHEN STOMACH and to soothe the pain.
+Rich in magnesium, vitamin C and beta-carotene, fennel seeds not only stimulate digestion but according to Dr Oz, herbalists are using fennel seeds in different herbal remedies such as: relieving intestinal spasms or cramps, reducing or expelling gas, to STRENGTHEN STOMACH and to soothe the pain.
 When taken as a tea, fennel can relax your intestinal system.
 When chewed, fennel seeds can help you get rid of acid indigestion, which is a feeling you experience in your stomach.
-And when it comes to your heartburn symptoms, they will banish in not more than ten minutes.
+And when it comes to your heartburn symptoms, they will vanish in not more than ten minutes.

 Chew fennel seeds long enough, so all the beneficial compounds dissolve already in your mouth.